 Alternative implant techniques may expedite or improve the traditional technique for eligible patients.
 There are several options:

-• All-on-x implants: All-on-x implants may be a solution for patients who are missing most or all of their top or bottoms teeth.
+- Full-Arch Restoration implants: Full-Arch Restoration implants may be a solution for patients who are missing most or all of their top or bottoms teeth.
 This technique provides full mouth dental implants using just four titanium implants in the jawbone.
 It may be a good option for patients who have adequate jawbone density to support a full arch of teeth.
-Though All-on-x implants can be convenient, they are not for everyone.
+Though Full-Arch Restoration implants can be convenient, they are not for everyone.
 A doctor and patient will work together to consider if this method may be a good option.

 Choosing a dental implant and placement technique requires close collaboration between a patient and doctor.
 If the traditional technique is the best option, the patient and doctor will walk through the following steps together.